SavvyPlus/etl-marketdata-downloader-Archived/README.md

 # Intro
-This project contains the lambda code and infrastructure to build a codepipeline for processing ASX files.
+This project contains the lambda code and infrastructure to build a codepipeline for processing MarketDataDownloader files.

 # Structure
 ```